 To improve audio and video quality, classic Hangouts audio/video calls use a direct peer-to-peer connection when possible.
 This allows classic Hangouts to connect your call directly to the person you’re talking to, rather than routing the call through one of Google's servers.

 When does classic Hangouts use peer-to-peer calling?

 Every classic Hangouts call starts with all participants connecting to a Google server.
 The audio and video are then relayed to the people in the call.
 When there are only two participants in the call, classic Hangouts might attempt to establish a peer-to-peer connection between them.

 If the peer-to-peer connection isn’t possible, the Hangout will continue to send and receive audio and video using the existing connection to Google.

 How does peer-to-peer calling help me?

-Does Hangouts use peer-to-peer calling for a Hangout with more than two participants?
+Does classic Hangouts use peer-to-peer calling for a Hangout with more than two participants?

 How does peer-to-peer calling impact my personal information?

 In order to create a peer-to-peer connection, it is necessary for Google to make the IP address of each participant available to the other.
 (The IP address is like a phone number; in order for the two devices to speak to each other, they need to know how to contact each other.)
 Though this happens in the background, it may be possible for a highly motivated and technically proficient person to discover the participants’ IP addresses, which can be used to approximate location.
 This discovery can happen only during the call.

 How does peer-to-peer calling work in an organization?